turingschool/front-end-curriculum/drafts/intro_to_html.md

   + line breaks
   + UL & OL's
-      - lists! one has numbers, one have bullets
+      - lists! one has numbers, one has bullets
-    * unordered list.
+    * unordered list
-    * ordered list.
+    * ordered list
     * change what the bullets look like and/or control position
       - ```list-style``` property.
     * ways to use lists